MaxMenssen/predint/README.md

-and Schaarschmidt 2019: Based on historical control data for the mortality of male B6C3F1-mice obtained in long term studies at the National Toxicology Program (NTP 2017), prediction intervals (PI) can be computed in order to validate the observed mortality of an actual (or future) trial.
-In this scenario prediction intervals can be computed for two different purposes.
+and Schaarschmidt 2019: Based on historical control data for the mortality of male B6C3F1-mice obtained in long term studies at the National Toxicology Program (NTP 2017), prediction intervals (PI) can be computed in order to validate the observed mortality of actual (or future) control groups.

 On the one hand, a PI for one future observation can be computed in order to validate the outcome of one actual (or future) untreated control group that is compared with several groups treated with the compound of interest.

-On the other hand, in some cases it might be useful to validate the outcome of the complete actual (or future) study including the treatment groups, based on the knowledge gained from historical control data.
+On the other hand, in some cases it might be useful to validate the outcome of several control groups obtained from different trials simultaneously.

 Similarly to Menssen and Schaarschmidt 2019, it is assumed that the data is overdispersed binomial.
 Hence, we will use the `quasi_bin_pi()` function in the following two examples.